cambridge-collection/cudl-viewer-ui/README.md

 Push the new commits and tag to the upstream repository:

 ```
-$ git push origin master 1.0.0
+$ git push origin main 1.0.0
 ```

-(Assuming you're on the master branch and you just created `1.0.0`.
+(Assuming you're on the main branch and you just created `1.0.0`.
 Adjust version as appropriate.)